mkdoc/mkpi/README.md

 <? @include intro.md install.md ?>
 ```

-If a type is given it is a relative path to include from:
+If a type is given it is a relative or absolute path to include from:

 ```html
 <? @include {path/to/folder} intro.md install.md ?>